tamu-engineering-research/ClimateResolutionPowerReliability/README.md

-# Impact of Higher Resolution Climate Modeling on Energy System Reliability Assessment: A Texas Case Study
+# Impact of Highe-resolution Climate Modeling on Energy System Reliability Assessment: A Texas Case Study